The5thAxiom/The5thAxiom/README.md

-# Hello 👋
-### This is Samridh and welcome to my github page
+# Hello 👋, I am Samridh and welcome to my github page
-I like to code, am a language nerd and like to cook!
+I like to code, am a language nerd and ❤️ to cook!

 [📷](https://www.instagram.com/samridhpaatni/)